Stop! Your Lease Extension in Bingham Could Be FREE

 If you are facing a significant premium because your lease in Bingham has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is generally considered that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a residential leasehold with over 100 years remaining is worth roughly the same as a freehold.
+Where an further 90 years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement